an-sh/chat-service/README.md

 an append only circular buffer like structure).
 Room message ids are a sequence than increases by one for each successfully sent message in the room.
-A client can always check the last room message id via `roomHistoryInfo`, and call `roomHistoryGet` to get missing messages.
+A client can always check the last room message id via `roomHistoryInfo` command, and use `roomHistoryGet` command to get missing messages.
 Such approach ensures that a message can be received, unless it is deleted due to rotation.

 ### Custom messages format